noiseArch/yukigo/README.md

 ## Components

+### **Abstract Semantic Tree:**

-- **Abstract Semantic Tree (AST):** A parser that generates a generic AST from the supported languages
+A parser that generates a generic AST.
+This is the intermediate representation of any language.
+Allows us to analyse the semantics of the code independently of the paradigm.

-- **Inspections & EDL (WIP):** A set of built-in expectations for analysing code and a language for defining custom expectations
+### **Inspections & EDL (WIP):**

+A set of built-in expectations for analysing code and a language for defining custom expectations.
+Also allows to define custom expectations at runtime.

+> TODO: Compatibility with mulang's expectations

+### **Testing: (WIP)**

-- **Testing: (WIP)** A tester for running tests on the AST
+A tester for running tests on the AST

-Yukigo is fully compatible with mulang's expectations

 # Usage as NPM package